Timothee38/ProjetIPC/README.md

 ## TODO

-  - ecrivain.c ✓ Rework this to remove this wtfsegfault???
+  - ecrivain.c ✓
   - affichage.c ✓
-  - agence.c ✓
+  - agence.c x refactor mode
-  - client.c ✓
+  - client.c x todo: finish this / edit makefile

-  - **Testing**: Unit testing, load testing, program testing... *On it's way, maybe tomorrow lol*
   - **Cleanup** when the project is done (aka refactoring) *On it's way when testing is done*